5 Easy Ways to Lighten Up Your Cottag

 A cottage is a safe haven away from the city’s mania.
 It should be a place of peace: a space that people visit to unwind, enjoy the outdoors, and create lasting memories.

-The new wave of modern, house-like cabins, brings the city-life convenience to the country.
+The new wave of modern, house-like cottages, brings the city-life convenience to the country.
 There is no shame in enjoying clean water, a heating/cooling system, or WiFi for those rainy days.
 Although, the get-a-way purpose shouldn’t be lost within the digital age desires.

 Planning a trip to your cottage should motivate you to breathe fresh air and spend as much time outside as possible.
 Which can be difficult if you have your everyday distractions with you (looking at you netflix).